 This course has come about in response to my social media community who often comment on my daughters ability to play so creatively, independently and for sustained periods of time.

 How to enable and encourage creative, independent and sustained play.

 Who is this course for?

-This course is for parents and childcare professionals who would like to simplify their play and learning space, enabling their children to play more independently and for longer stretches of time.
+This course is for parents and childcare professionals who would like to curate a play and learning space that enables and encourages their children to play creatively, independently and for longer stretches of time.
 This course is open worldwide.
 All you need is an email address to access the course content.

 In order to see a positive and lasting impact, this course will require you to make a commitment of time and thinking space, as well as the completion of some practical tasks.
 You will find that you make better progress, and get more value from your investment, if you are able to fully engage in the process.